schickling/laravel-cash/README.md

 ## How it works

 Your application caches the responses to GET requests to memcached using the Request-URI as key.
-Following requests get served this content by nginx directly from memcached, php/laravel is never even hit.
+Following requests get served this content by nginx directly from memcached.
+PHP is never even hit.
 Writing actions can easily invalidate the cache.

+## Features

+* Easy to setup and use
+* Self defined invalidation rules
+* Automatic cache refilling
+* Cache warmup

-## Installation - Laravel 4.1 required
+## Quick setup - Laravel 4.1 required

 1. If you don't have memcached already installed, follow this [guide](https://github.com/schickling/laravel-cash/blob/master/doc/MEMCACHED.md).